Coronary artery disease: Signs and symptoms

 The most common symptom is chest pain or discomfort that occurs regularly with activity, after eating, or at other predictable times; this phenomenon is termed stable angina and is associated with narrowing of the arteries of the heart.
 Angina also includes chest tightness, heaviness, pressure, numbness, fullness, or squeezing.
-Angina that changes in intensity, character or frequency is termed unstable.
+Angina that changes in intensity, character, or frequency is termed unstable.
 Unstable angina may precede myocardial infarction.
 In adults who go to the emergency department with an unclear cause of pain, about 30% have pain due to coronary artery disease.
-Angina, shortness of breath, sweating, nausea or vomiting, and lightheadedness are signs of a heart attack, or myocardial infarction, and immediate emergency medical services are crucial.
+Angina, shortness of breath, sweating, nausea or vomiting, and lightheadedness are signs of a heart attack or myocardial infarction, and immediate emergency medical services are crucial.

-With advanced disease, the narrowing of coronary arteries reduces the supply of oxygen-rich blood flowing to the heart, which becomes more pronounced during strenuous activities during which the heart beats faster.
+With advanced disease, the narrowing of coronary arteries reduces the supply of oxygen-rich blood flowing to the heart, which becomes more pronounced during strenuous activities, during which the heart beats faster and has an increased oxygen demand.
 For some, this causes severe symptoms, while others experience no symptoms at all.

-Symptoms in women
+Symptoms in females

-Symptoms in women can differ from those in men, and the most common symptom reported by women of all races is shortness of breath.
-Other symptoms more commonly reported by women than men are extreme fatigue, sleep disturbances, indigestion, and anxiety.
-However, some women do experience irregular heartbeat, dizziness, sweating, and nausea.
-Burning, pain, or pressure in the chest or upper abdomen that can travel to the arm or jaw can also be experienced in women, but it is less commonly reported by women than men.
-On average, women experience symptoms 10 years later than men.
-Women are less likely to recognize symptoms and seek treatment.
+Symptoms in females can differ from those in males, and the most common symptom reported by females of all races is shortness of breath.
+Other symptoms more commonly reported by females than males are extreme fatigue, sleep disturbances, indigestion, and anxiety.
+However, some females experience irregular heartbeat, dizziness, sweating, and nausea.
+Burning, pain, or pressure in the chest or upper abdomen that can travel to the arm or jaw can also be experienced in females, but females less commonly report it than males.
+Generally, females experience symptoms 10 years later than males.
+Females are less likely to recognize symptoms and seek treatment.